Configuration

 Disable registration

-The key REGISTER_ENABLE can be configured to false if you want to disable registration.
+The key REGISTER_ENABLE can be configured to false to disable registration.

 One way to check if you're concerned by this is simply doing the following and checking the result: